A Village with No Name

 “Shouldn’t she be the one to make that decision?”

-“You might say someone owed me.”
+“You might say someone owed it to me.”

 Gideon turned, ignoring the briefcase that hung from Jackson’s outstretched arm and started back down the slope to the village.
 Despite the trouble, he had found himself in since he had arrived, Gideon felt drawn to the wide-open space surrounding the small settlement.
 The possibilities of good fertile land were endless, and the abundance of water from the steadily flowing river was without end.
 The village folks seemed pleasant enough, but Gideon had enough problems of his own to take on the troubles of the village.
-Another dead end, he thought, Tomorrow will be another day and another town.
+Another dead-end, he thought, Tomorrow will be another day and another town.
 He clenched his teeth.
 Will my search ever end?